Škoda Superb (1934–1949)

 The original Škoda Superb is a full size luxury car that was made by the Czechoslovak car manufacturer ASAP, later AZNP from 1934 to 1949.
 It was the company's first car with a V8 engine and all-wheel drive.
+After 1949, Skoda's luxury car became the even larger and heavier Škoda VOS.

 In 2001, Škoda revived the Superb model name for an unrelated model based on the Volkswagen Passat.

 Background

 ASAP introduced a new range of cars in 1930s that significantly differed from its previous products.
 A new design of chassis with backbone tube and all-round independent suspension was developed under the leadership of chief engineer Vladimír Matouš and derived from the one introduced by Hans Ledwinka at Tatra.
 First used on the 420 Standard in 1933, it aimed to solve the problem of insufficient torsional stiffness that was inherent with a ladder frame.

 The backbone chassis was the basis for the Popular, Rapid, Favorit and Superb models.
 While in 1933 Škoda had a 14% share of the Czechoslovak car market, behind both Praga and Tatra, the company's new models helped it to become a market leader by 1936, with a 39% share in 1938.

 The Superb was introduced in 1934, at the time being Škoda's second highest model range after (probably due to currency fluctuations, as 860 was obviously a more expensive class than 650) the 650 (which was discontinued the same year) and it cost about double the price of a Rapid.
 The Superb was a replacement for the 860, a luxury 4-door limousine with a straight-eight engine that had been built between 1929 and 1932.